 A quick summary of the different types of Intellectual Property rights and whether registrations are required.

 Intellectual property is a category of property that includes intangible creations of the human intellect, and primarily encompasses copyrights, patents, and trademarks.
 It also includes other types of rights, such as trade secrets, publicity rights, moral rights, and rights against unfair competition.

 The main purpose of intellectual property law is to encourage the creation of a large variety of intellectual goods.
 To achieve this, the law gives people and businesses property rights to the information and intellectual goods they create – usually for a limited period of time.
-This gives economic incentive for their creation, because it allows people to profit from the information and intellectual goods they create.
+This gives an economic incentive for their creation because it allows people to profit from the information and intellectual goods they create.